 Pertinent Pathways and Receptors in Zone A TSA and the SGA

 Of the COPCs identified during early investigations in the EMC Site, TCE was the compound most detected by mass in the dissolved VOC plume.
 During the early phase of the remedy, the maximum TCE concentration reported in the SGA was 59 µg/L (DEQ‐3(i)) and 68 µg/L (EW‐10) in the TSA Zone A wells.
-The table below provides a summary of TCE concentrations in the SGA and the TSA in Zone A. Time versus concentration plots for select SGA and Zone A TSA wells are included in Appendix C.
+The table below provides a summary of TCE concentrations in the SGA and the TSA in Zone A. Time versus concentration plots for select SGA and Zone A TSA wells are included with this Memo as Figures C-1 and C-2.

+TCE concentrations in the SGA and the TSA in Zone A